Kangaroo Reproduction: The Biology of 3 Vaginas & 2 Penises

 Kangaroo Milk Production: Two Types of Milk

-Kangaroo baby joey sucking on mothers nipple
+Kangaroo baby joey inside pouch sucking on mothers nipple.

 Photo: Kangaroo joey attached to mother's nipple